-4.8 SWIM LADDER / MOB RESCUE LADDER
+4.8 SWIM LADDER/MOB RESCUE LADDER

-The boat is equipped with a swim ladder which also serves as a MOB rescue ladder, see chapter 2.3.
+The boat is equipped with a swim ladder which also serves as a MOB rescue ladder, refer chapter 2.3.

-It is located at the PS swim platform.
-Always make sure the ladder is securely stowed after use so that it does not fall into water in case of heavy boat movements.
-It is important to check the function every season, see maintenance chapter 6.3.8.
+It is located at the SB swim platform.
+The ladder is secured with a spring clip and can be pulled down from water without any need to release it.
+Always make sure the ladder is securely landed in the spring clip after use so that it does not fall into the water in case of heavy boat movements.
+It is important to check the function every season, refer maintenance chapter 6.3.8.

-- A faulty or blocked ladder may jeopardize man-over-board rescue.
-It may be very hard or impossible to enter the boat from water without the ladder, which in turn may cause drowning. - 2.
-A rotating propeller can be lethal for a swimmer or person who has fallen overboard, or a person using the ladder to board the boat or to enter water.
+- 1. A faulty or blocked ladder may jeopardise man-over-board rescue.
+It may be very hard or impossible to enter the boat from water without the ladder, which in turn may cause drowning. - A rotating propeller can be lethal for a swimmer or person who has fallen overboard, or a person using the ladder to board the boat or to enter the water.
 Shut down the engine and activate the emergency switch (dead man's switch) if there is any person in the water behind the engine, and always before using the ladder.